Health risk. Are you prepared?

 What to do in case of influenza or pandemic influenza

-• Find out if you belong to risk categories for which vaccination is recommended: some people are more vulnerable than others to the virus
+• Find out if you belong to risk categories for which vaccination is recommended: some people are more vulnerable than others to the virus.

-• Follow the instructions of the health authorities carefully, because in case of a pandemic special measures may be necessary for your safety
+• Follow the instructions of the health authorities carefully, because special measures may be necessary for your safety in case of a pandemic.

 • If you present symptoms seek medical attention immediately.
-Prompt diagnosis helps your recovery and reduces the risk of infection to others
+Prompt diagnosis helps your recovery and reduces the risk of infection to others.

-• Practice good hygiene for yourself and your home to reduce the risk of infection
+• Practice good hygiene for yourself and your home to reduce the risk of infection.

 If a person with a disability lives with you and your family